alexanderi96/ly/readme.md

 ## Patches added in fork
 - runit service instead of systemd one by @qub1750ul
 - it language patch by @termgod
+- made some very minor change so that it actually works.

 ## Dependencies
  - a C99 compiler (tested with tcc and gcc)